When Followers Can't Follow Along

 For most of the last decade, the playbook for reaching people online was simple.
 Build a following.
 Post into the feed.
 Optimize for search.
 Let the algorithms do the rest.
 It worked.

 If you’re a marketer, a creator, or anyone posting anything online, you’ve felt it.
+And on the other end of those algorithms, audiences have felt it too.
+Just differently.

-I’m a heavy LinkedIn user, and I miss how LinkedIn used to work (and feel).
+I’m a heavy LinkedIn user, and I miss how LinkedIn used to work — and feel.

 Now it’s a content arena.

+When I post on LinkedIn (or any of the big social platforms), I’m stuck on the same problem from the other side.
+For brands, the stakes are bigger.
 They’ve built audiences they can no longer reach.
 They’re shouting into a feed that decides what gets through.

-Two groups — audiences and creators.
+Two groups: audiences and creators.

 Same platforms.